-• For 10U/12U/14U each team needs to provide an adult referee (age 18+) who will referee games other than their own child's games.
-They must be certified by taking the Basic Referee Training (or higher).
+- For 10U/12U/14U each team needs to provide at least one adult referee (age 18+) who will referee games other than their own child's games (See the Referee FAQ for exceptions).
+They must be certified by taking the Basic Referee clinic, to earn the Regional Referee certification, (or higher).
 They will earn Referee Points for their team during the season.
+Games are self-scheduled in the online Referee Scheduling System.
+The level of game a referee can officiate depends on their qualification and personal comfort level: - Regional referees may take any position in 7U/8U/10U games (ARs are usually not required for 7U/8U games, however). - Regional referees may take an AR position in 12U games after they complete the Offside Workshop. - Regional referees who have taken the Intermediate Referee course and are in training for that badge may take any position in a 12U game with approval of the referee staff.

-Games are self scheduled in the online Referee Scheduling System.
-The level of game a referee officiates is dependent on their qualification level (and the level of games open for self scheduling is limited by that same qualification).
-Note that referees can earn points for a team in one division level even if the game they're officiating is at a different level.
-For example, a parent with a child in the U12 Division can earn points for that U12 team by refereeing games in the U10 Division.
+- Intermediate referees may take any position in 7U/8U/10U/12U games. - Experienced Intermediate referees may be allowed to officiate 14U games at the discretion of the referee staff. - Advanced referees may take any position in any Region 42 game (i.e. 7U through 14U). - Reminder: Referee points can NOT be earned for any 7U positions (CR or AR) or for the 8U AR position. - Note that referees can earn points for a team in one division level even if the game they're officiating is at a different level.
+For example, a parent with a child in the 12U Division can earn points for that 12U team by refereeing games in the 10U Division.
 Also, please note that referee points are NOT earned for 16U/19U games, as those are administered by Area 10E.